Diy Felt Flower Art That’s Easy and Beautiful

 Paint it the color you desire (or leave raw) set aside to dry.

-Step 4 – Assemble the flowers
+Step 4 – Assemble the Felt Flowers

 I prefer to use a glue gun for this, but felt glue will also work.
 Begin to assemble the felt flowers.